 Summer and Fall Semesters

 Last but not least, we would like to reassure parents, guardians, and students that Academy of Art University will remain open throughout the rest of the academic year in 2020.
 As a matter of fact, we are already accepting applications for the summer and fall semesters.
-You may also get in touch with our admissions representatives to request information on our art and design programs, financial aid options, and contingency plans in this pandemic.
+You may also get in touch with our admissions specialists to request information on our art and design programs, financial aid options, and contingency plans in this pandemic.

 As mentioned earlier, the Academy has come to the difficult decision to keep classes exclusively online throughout the summer semester, but as we’ve also shown you, there is nothing to worry about given our reliable online education program.